Social media are critical for attracting Chinese tourists

-In 2014, there were 634 million netizens in China, which means almost half of the world’s netizens.
-In addition, 70% of the holiday booking were made online.
-How do Chinese holidaymakers plan their holidays?
+In 2019, there were more than 150 million outbound trips from China, which means there was the number one travel force in the world before the pandemic.
+In 2019, 70% of holiday bookings were made online.
+How do Chinese holidaymakers plan their holidays in 2023 when the world economies expecting their return?
 How do they find information?
 How do they share their experience with their friends?
 The vast majority use only one media for this: Social Media.
-Wechat, Weibo, specialised tourism platforms like Tuniu you name it.
-They often like to share their experience in almost real time.
-Let’s have a better understanding at how Chinese tourists use social networks
+WeChat, Weibo, and specialised tourism platforms like Tuniu you name it.
+They often like to share their experience in almost real-time.
+Let’s have a better understanding of how Chinese tourists use social networks.

 Before the trip

-Chinese tourists will first look for information on specialised tourism platforms like Tuniu to find the country theyr would like to go to.
-Following this they will go on OTA to do their booking
+Chinese tourists will first look for information on specialised tourism platforms like Tuniu to find the country they would like to go to.
+Following this, they will go on OTA to do their booking.

-Ctrip.com is the leader of the OTAs (online travel agencies) with a whopping 50% market share.
+Ctrip is the leader of the OTAs (online travel agencies) with a whopping 50% market share in 2022.
 Before booking a trip, Chinese people will always look for information.
-They like to discuss with their friends about trips to get direct advices from them.
+They like to discuss with their friends about trips to get direct advice from them.
 For that, they use the two flagship social networks of the Tencent group: QQ and WeChat.
 QQ is a social media and WeChat is a messaging application, which also includes a news feed.

-There are people called the KOL, key opinion leader, who are people present a lot on the Social Medias.
+There are people called the KOL, key opinion leaders, who are people present a lot on Social Media.
 They give their opinions and ideas a lot.
 These people are usually followed by a large number of people because of the quality of their intervention.
 They are reliable people because they share their experiences as they want.
-They also read the online magazines specialized in tourism.
+They also read online magazines specialising in tourism.
 For the videos, they mostly use Youku, a platform that hosts a lot of videos about everything including trips.

 During the trip

 During their trip, Chinese people like to be connected.
 They can talk with their friends and family.
-For that, they use messages applications like WeChat, QZone and QQ.
+For that, they use message applications like WeChat and QQ.
 It’s very important for them to have the possibility to keep in touch with their friends and family.
 They can also share their trip and experiences directly with them.
 They share also photos and videos of their trips.

 After the trip